Dasharo/docs/docs/kb/fwupd.md

     </details>

 === "QubesOS"
-    To check for available updates for your device, run the following command
+    To check the currently used firmware version, run the following command

     ```bash
     $ sudo qubes-fwupdmgr get-devices